yugabyte/yugabyte-db/docs/content/latest/deploy/yugabyte-cloud/free-tier.md

     weight: 640
 ---

-Yugabyte Cloud is a fully-managed “YugabyteDB-as-a-Service” that allows you to run YugabyteDB clusters on [Google Cloud Platform (GCP)](https://cloud.google.com/) and [Amazon Web Services (AWS)](https://aws.amazon.com/) (coming soon).
-You can use the Free Tier level to get started with YugabyteDB.
-Although not suitable for production workloads, the free tier includes enough resources to start using YugabyteDB, explore core features, and develop applications.
+You can use the Free Tier level to get started using YugabyteDB, explore core features, and develop applications.

 ## Free Tier